mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 * **Result**: We're very close, but it's not done yet.
 * **Grade**: B-

-The rebrand is taking longer than expected, but I expect to have it completed this month.
+The rebrand is taking longer than I expected, but it should be ready in November.
 The new designs look really cool, so I'm eager to get them up.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats